The december dip is coming – but stop prospecting at your peril

 What is the December Dip?

-If you love a festivity or two, October through to December is probably your favourite time of year.
-Gone are the long, sweaty days – replaced by cosy evenings and big jumpers.
+If you love a festivity or two, October to December is probably your favourite time of year.
+From Halloween to Fireworks, Thanksgiving to Christmas, the season is packed with reasons to be cheerful.

-But if you work in B2B sales or marketing, you may be dreading a potential sales slowdown that’s on the horizon.
+But if you work in B2B sales or marketing, you may be feeling the start of a sales slowdown that comes at this time of year.

 December can be a tough time for sales teams.
-People’s minds are on other things, and most are starting to wind down and look forward to their Christmas break.
-From customers to prospects, and even a business’s own employees, the feeling is that the relevant people aren’t in the office at the right time, and productivity is at a yearly low.
+As buyer’s minds drift to other things and start to wind down, looking forward to their Christmas break.
+From customers to prospects, even your own employees, some feel the relevant people aren’t in the office, and productivity is low.

 How can you beat the December Dip?